Residency in Canada

 You are able to apply for Canadian and US ACGME residencies at the same time.
-However, the first iteration of the Canadian match occurs earlier than the US match.
-If you match into a Canadian residency, you will automatically be withdrawn from the ACGME match.
+However, the 1st iteration of the Canadian match usually occurs earlier than the US match.
+In 2021 and 2022, the CaRMS match has and will occur after the ACGME match.
+If you match into a Canadian residency, you will automatically be withdrawn from the ACGME match and vice versa.

 It is important to note that the 2nd iteration occurs after the US ACGME match.
 This means that if you match into a US ACGME program, you will automatically be withdrawn from the 2nd iteration of the Canadian match.

-We recommend that you apply to both CaRMS 1st iteration and US ACGME residency programs.
-Do not skip the ACGME match in an attempt to match in Canada via 2nd iteration - it is too risky.
+We recommend that you apply to both CaRMS 1st iteration and US ACGME residency programs if the CaRMS match occurs before the ACGME match.
+Do not skip the ACGME match in an attempt to match in Canada- it is too risky.

 Further information can be found on the CaRMS website here: https://www.carms.ca/en/residency/r-1/eligibility-criteria/